Illinois Marathon

-The race attracted a total of over 8000 finishers in the first year.
-There were approximately 14000-15000 participants at the 10th annual event in 2019.
+The race attracted over 8,000 finishers in the first year.
+There were approximately 14,000–15,000 participants at the 10th annual event in 2019.
 The Illinois Marathon is a qualifying marathon for the Boston Marathon.

-The full marathon distance was omitted in 2021-2023 due to challenges with availability of public safety personnel to staff the full marathon distance course.
-In 2024 the full marathon distance returned, along with a new course map that included portions of the neighboring village of Savoy.
+The full marathon distance was omitted in 2021–2023 due to challenges with availability of public safety personnel to staff the full marathon distance course.
+In 2024, the full marathon distance returned, along with a new course map that included portions of the neighboring village of Savoy.

 Course information

 The Illinois Marathon course is set throughout Champaign, Urbana, and Savoy.
 A large portion of the race is run on the University of Illinois at Urbana–Champaign campus.
 The starting line is near the University of Illinois' State Farm Center.
 The races finish at the 50-yard line of Zuppke Field in Memorial Stadium.